 How to Kill a Process and Free Up a Port on Mac, Linux & Windows

 You’ve started your local dev server and hit a dreaded error: “port 3000 is already in use.”
 It happens to every developer.
-Here’s the fastest way to find and kill the offending process on any operating system.
+Here’s the fastest way to find and kill the offending process on any operating system — macOS, Linux, Windows, or WSL.

 macOS